Skip to the main navigationSkip to the content

 • providing a range of other services that enhance the visitor experience.

-• Museum of Australian Democracy at Old Parliament House organisation structure (pdf, 12kb)
+• Museum of Australian Democracy at Old Parliament House organisation structure (PDF, 107 KB)

 Our Client Service Charter

 This Charter sets out the standards of service which visitors to the Museum of Australian Democracy (MoAD) at Old Parliament House can expect.
-You can download the full Charter and if you have visited us recently, but did not have the opportunity to provide feedback, you may wish to fill out the Visitor Feedback Form (pdf) or complete it online.
+You can download the full Charter in .docx or .pdf format.
+If you have visited us recently, but did not have the opportunity to provide feedback, you may wish to fill out the visitor feedback section of the Charter and email it to us.

-• Old Parliament House Client Service Charter (doc, 55kb)
+• Old Parliament House Client Service Charter [PDF, 206KB]

 Museum of Australian Democracy at Old Parliament House